sanishkr/next-js-portfolio-blog-with-comments/README.md

-# Next.js blog with comment section
+# Next.js profile + blog with comment section

 This is a demo of how to add a simple comment section to blog post using [Next.js](https://nextjs.org), [Sanity.io](https://www.sanity.io), and [Vercel](https://vercel.com).